Pradeepcbk/Algorithms/README.md

 # Algorithms
-This repository will contain group of c++ algorithms to demonstrate my C++ skills
+This repository will contain group of algorithms to demonstrate my C++ skills

 All of the algorithms are tested in C++ 14 environment and are developed solely by me.
 #### 1. At the top of each of these file, the problem statement which is solved is explained.
 The bottom of each of these files contain a sample test case with expected outputs.